25 Fun Things To Do With Baby

 “Weave signs into everyday activities and eventually your child will be using signs, too,” says Moreno, who used sign language with her infant daughter.
 “Using sign language with your baby helps children to think and express themselves symbolically, long before they can talk.
 We were able to teach our daughter over 350 American Sign Language signs by the time she was 17 months old.
 Once, when she was 12 months old, she asked me if the truck that had pulled up next to our car was an airplane.”

-Not sure where to start?
+Good to know: Not sure where to start?
 Many communities offer baby sign language classes.
 Or look for a baby sign language book or video at your local library or online.

 7 months: Cause and effect

-*Have you noticed your baby’s tendency to fling things from the high chair?
-Part of the thrill of that “game” (yes, to him it’s a game, while to you it can be aggravating!) is simply getting to see what happens when a piece of food is thrown or dropped on the floor.
+Have you noticed baby’s tendency to fling things from the high chair?
+Part of the thrill of that “game” (yes, to him it’s a game, while to you it can be aggravating) is simply getting to see what happens when a piece of food is thrown or dropped on the floor.
 Between six months and one year, babies are beginning to understand that their actions make things happen, and they’re studying those reactions.
 So why not set up your own action with a reaction?
-“Cut a hole in the plastic lid of a coffee can and give your baby a few smaller toys,” Merediz says.
+“Cut a hole in the plastic lid of a coffee can and give baby a few smaller toys,” Merediz says.
 “Help him push the toys into the hole in the lid, and remove the lid to dump the toys out.”
-You’ll be surprised at how long you can keep baby entertained with this simple game!
+You’ll be surprised at how long you can keep baby entertained with this simple game.

 8 months: Make musical instruments

-*Babies love to experiment with different sounds.
+Babies love to experiment with different sounds.
 For just one day, let your inner neat freak have the afternoon off and pull the pots, pans and plastic containers out of the kitchen cupboards.
-Arm your little one with a wooden spoon or plastic spatula, and show her how to pound on the containers.
+Arm baby with a wooden spoon or plastic spatula, and show her how to pound on the containers.
 She’ll have fun (cause and effect, remember?), make some scientific observations (pounding harder results in a louder noise) — and she may even show some rhythm.
 Try turning on some music; a few babies will drum or sway right along with the beat.

 9 months: Play with dolls